 A lottery will determine the order the applications are screened for initial placements.
 Preferences will be used on a continuous basis in the selection of applicants.
-The online application must be completed and signed by the head of household and all household members over 18 before an applicant can be placed on the appropriate waiting list.
-If an application is not completely answered, the date of it being fully completed will be the date that the application is considered accepted for rental purposes.
+The online application must be completed and signed by the head of the household (HOH) and all household members over 18 before an applicant can be placed on the appropriate waiting list.
+If an application is not completely answered, the date of it being fully completed will be the date the application is accepted for rental purposes.

-When a completed application is received, the application will then be logged by date and time received and placed on the appropriate waiting list.
-When a vacancy at the property exists or is expected within the next one hundred and twenty (120) days, the verification-selection process will begin immediately for the next applicant on the appropriate waiting list in regard to income, assets, and eligible program for certification.
+When a completed application is received, it will be logged by date and time received and placed on the appropriate waiting list.
+When a vacancy at the property exists or is expected within the next one hundred twenty (120) days, the verification-selection process will begin immediately for the next applicant on the appropriate waiting list regarding income, assets, and eligibility for certification.